2025 AiR Open Call

 • Flight Tickets

-• Tools and specific materials used by the artist
+• Tools and specific materials used by the artist (PLEASE BRING ANY SMALL POWER TOOLS LIKE GRINDER, OR ANY SPECIFIC TOOLS)

 • Daily Expenses – launch